Fab Lab: the distributed lab model born at MIT

 The network

-The Fab Lab model is distributed: each lab is autonomous but adheres to the Fab Charter — commitment to share resources, projects and knowledge with the global network.
-As of 2024 there are over 2,500 Fab Labs in 125 countries.
+The Fab Lab model is distributed: each lab is autonomous but adheres to the Fab Charter — a commitment to share resources, projects and knowledge with a global network under construction.
+The first International Fab Labs Conference (FAB1) is expected in Boston in 2005.

 Software tools